aws-powertools/powertools-lambda-dotnet/docs/core/metrics.md

     Metric values must be a positive number otherwise an `ArgumentException` will be thrown.

 !!! warning "Do not create metrics or dimensions outside the handler"
     Metrics or dimensions added in the global scope will only be added during cold start.
-Disregard if that's the intended behaviour.
+Disregard if that's the intended behavior.

 ### Adding default dimensions